Topological Semantics for Common Inductive Knowledge: Pre-Theory

-We will also maintain throughout that our agents are \emph{valid reasoners}, i.e. if $W$ holds and $i$ has $W$ as reason to believe $P$ then $P$ holds.
-This is because whenever $i$ has $W$ as reason to believe $P$, there is some evidence $E$ which gives $i$ reason simpliciter to believe $W$.
-Furthermore, $W \land E$ entails $P$.
-As a result, if $W$ holds then $W \land E$ holds and so $P$ must also hold.
-Thus, we have as rule of inference:
+Additionally, we will maintain throughout that our agents are \emph{valid reasoners}, i.e. if $W$ holds and $i$ has $W$ as deductive reason to believe $P$ then $P$ also holds.

+To see why, note whenever $i$ has $W$ as deductive reason to believe $P$, there is some true evidence $E$ which gives $i$ inductive reason to believe $W$.
+Further, $W \land E$ entails $P$.
+As a result, if $W$ holds then $W \land E$ holds and so $P$ must hold as well.
+Thus, we have the rule:

 However, we do not take the above rule to be primitive.
-For, next, we introduce into our syntax the phrase `$i$ has \emph{some true reason} to believe $P$' so that if $W$ holds and $i$ has $W$ as reason to believe $P$ then $i$ has some true reason to believe $P$.
-To ensure our agents are valid reasoners, we then maintain that $P$ holds whenever $i$ has some true reason to believe $P$.
+For, next, we introduce into our syntax the phrase `$i$ has \emph{some true reason} to believe $P$.'
+Namely, we say $i$ has some true reason to believe $P$ iff some `witness' $W$ holds such that $i$ has $W$ as deductive reason to believe $P$.
+Then, to ensure our agents are valid reasoners, we require that $P$ holds whenever $i$ has some true reason to believe $P$.
 More compactly, this corresponds to the primitive rules:

-Now suppose $W$ indicates to $i$ that $P$.
-Using the primitive rule `$A$ indicates to $i$ that $B$ implies $A$ indicates to $i$ that `$i$ has reason simpliciter to believe $A \land B$'' along with some of our derived rules, one can show $W$ indicates to $i$ that `$W \land P$ and `$i$ has $W \land P$ as reason to believe $P$.''
-Thus, $W$ indicates to $i$ that `$i$ has some true reason to believe $P$,' giving us the derived rule:

-Next suppose $i$ has some true reason to believe $P$.
-This means for some `witness' $W$ that $W$ holds and $i$ has $W$ as reason to believe $P$.
-In particular, because $W$ indicates to $i$ that $P$, the above rule implies $W$ indicates to $i$ that `$i$ has some true reason to believe $P$.'
-Since $W$ holds and $i$ has reason simpliciter to believe $W$, it follows that $i$ has some true reason to believe `$i$ has some true reason to believe $P$.'
-As $i$ is a valid reasoner, this allows us to write the biconditional primitive rule:

-Lastly, imagine we have a (possibly infinite) collection of propositions $\mathcal{C}$ where for each proposition $P \in \mathcal{C}$ it holds that $i$ has $W$ as reason to believe $P$.
-Then it seems plausible to conclude that $i$ has $W$ as reason to believe every $P \in \mathcal{C}$ holds.
-On the other hand, if for each $P \in \mathcal{C}$ it can be said that $i$ has some true reason to believe $P$ then it seems \emph{far less} plausible to conclude that $i$ has some true reason to believe every $P \in \mathcal{C}$ holds.
-Couldn't $i$ have a different reason for believing each $P \in \mathcal{C}$?
-Without a principled procedure for picking out and combining these reasons, to say that $i$ has some true reason to believe every $P \in \mathcal{C}$ seems like a far stronger statement than saying for each $P \in \mathcal{C}$ that $i$ has some true reason to believe $P$.
-Interestingly, in our semantics, it will turn out that if $\mathcal{C}$ is finite then such a principled procedure exists.
-Therefore, we take as primitive rule of inference: